Luka Vudragović: Early career

 Vudragović grew up playing basketball for youth system of Vizura before joining to the Crvena zvezda youth system in June 2020.
 Reportedly, in November 2021 at a Serbian Junior League game, Vudragović nearly broke the backboard support with his dunk.

-Professional career
+Amateur career

 Vudragović was added to the roster of Crvena zvezda for the 2021–22 season.
-On 3 March 2022, Vudragović officially signed his first professional contract with Crvena zvezda.
+On 3 March 2022, Vudragović officially signed his first amateur contract with Crvena zvezda.

 On 25 March, he was added to a EuroLeague game roster in a 74–70 road lost to Alba Berlin, without making a debut.

 On 28 June 2022, Vudragović signed a four-year contract with FMP Meridian.

 National team career

 In August 2021, Vudragović was a member of the Serbia U-18 at the FIBA U18 European Challengers in Skopje, North Macedonia.
 Over five tournament games, he averaged 7.4 points, 2.2 rebounds, and 0.6 assists per game.